AlleyDidIt/useful-snippets-of-code/README.md

 # useful-snippets-of-code
-Reusable pieces of code, modules and functions.
+reusable pieces of code, modules and functions.